tufcoder/utils/linux-post-install/vim.md

   * lla
 * Create file `~/.vim/vimrc` and put the most wanted configs via defaults.vim.
 * Configure the sets in vimrc file.
-* Copy the plugins in $VIMRUNTIME/ftplugin too ~/.vim/plugin/ftplugin
+* Copy the plugins in $VIMRUNTIME/ftplugin to ~/.vim/plugin/ftplugin

 Inside the file `~/.bashrc` add the custom $PS1 to shorten the cmd line and restarts the shell to load the configs.